technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab 1.md

 ## Objective

-In this lab you will start out building a gardening agent using Copilot Studio agent builder and providing a sample set of instructions.
+In this lab you will start out building a gardening agent using Copilot Studio agent builder by providing a sample set of instructions.

 ## Exercise 1: Creating the agent